MauriceROZENBERG-graphtecsas/myPopAI/README.md

 ## Why MyPopAI?
 ###  Documents and App Launcher

-MypopAI is a mutltiplatform Universal Launcher for Web Documents and Apps.
+**Web Launcher** - MypopAI is a mutltiplatform Universal Launcher for Web Documents and Apps.

-All myPopAI Assets are easily exported to NoteBookLM as web sources for further processing.
+** NoteBookLM** - All myPopAI Assets are easily exported to NoteBookLM as web sources for further processing.

 ### AI Prompt Generator support